igully/DOS/README.md

 |`DOSCLIP`|DOS clipboard.
 New copy & paste scan codes, modifed a few text strings, help and text color.
 |`ENVINFO`|Hacked binary that improves display layout, enhaced built-in text, and added path display.
 |`EXE2BIN`|Tiny replacement for the DOS external command.
-|`WHAT`|Returns an errorlevel subject to the current date and time.
+|`WHAT`|Returns an errorlevel on the current date and time.
 Hacked binary with improved built-in help.
 |`MEM`|Hacked binary that offers to quit in paged mode display (/P), with a more visible separator.
 |`PRN2FILE`|Prints to a file.
 Improved built-in help and usage instructions.
 |`SPARROW`|Updated and bugfixed version of this tiny file manager.